oracle-livelabs/weblogic/webcenter-content/wcc-rfp-mgmt/03-initialize-environment/03-initialize-environment.md

 ## Appendix 4: Reset ADMIN password for APEX/ORDS

-Use the below steps to reset the ADMIN User Password , if facing any issue like Forgot ADMIN password (or) ADMIN account is locked_
+Use the below steps to reset the ADMIN User Password , if facing any issue like Forgot ADMIN password (or) ADMIN account is locked
+      - Use the steps mentioned under **Lab 4 - Appendix 1: Connect to DB System via SSH and login to database as sys** to connect to DB

 1. Find the latest version schema name:
             ```